janet-dev/LevelCoder-WM/README.md

     - The home page features the striking Selfridges Building, which defines Birmingham.
 This background image is both artistic and futuristic, and is used as the common background throughout the site.
 It was chosen to be a technical and friendly hero image.
     - On the courses page, each course is listed in it's own Bootstrap card, which features the providers own logo.
 This is supplied in order to build up trust and to ensure the users know which provider they are directed to from the site.

+## Wireframes
+See the original design as a [wireframe PDF](docs/wireframe/wireframe.pdf).
+It includes both desktop and mobile versions.

 ## Features
-This website will initially consist of three visible pages (Home, Courses, About) and one hidden (subscription confirmation)
+This website will initially consist of three visible pages (Home, Courses, About) and one hidden (Confirmation for subscription)

 ### Navigation
 Navigation bar will be the default responsive Bootstrap one for all pages.